Division of Adelaide: 2018 redistribution and next election

 Labor incumbent Kate Ellis announced in March 2017 that she would step down from the Labor shadow cabinet in the following months and would not re-contest her seat at the end of the parliamentary term.
 The 2018 South Australian federal redistribution saw the seat of Adelaide lose all of its inner-eastern suburbs and a couple of its southern suburbs, while gaining a long strip of western suburbs spanning the entire north-south length of the seat.
 These changes saw the Labor margin increase significantly from 4.7 percent to a notional 9.0 percent.
 In July 2018, Steve Georganas, the Labor member for neighbouring Hindmarsh, sought and won preselection for Adelaide at the 2019 election, yielding his former seat to fellow Labor MP Mark Butler, the member for abolished Port Adelaide.

+2025 election landslide

+At the 2025 election landslide, the Liberals were left seatless in the Adelaide metropolitan area for the first time since the 1946 election.
+Furthermore, the Liberals won just two of the 400+ metropolitan election-day booths across the seven Adelaide-based seats — Myrtle Bank in the Division of Sturt, and Unley Park in the Division of Adelaide.